 When you begin this course, you will agree an examination date or dates with your Student Adviser.
 Your support period lasts up to this examination date.

 Hi!
 We are currently open and an experienced Student Adviser is available to answer any questions you may have.
 Our number is 0800 0 111 024

-Whichever option students choose, the skills learnt while studying the English IGCSE will place them in good stead moving forward.
+Whichever option students choose, the skills learnt while studying the International GCSE English will place them in good stead moving forward.
 Not only will they be better at communicating their thoughts, ideas and opinions, they’ll also possess a number of critical thinking skills that will be consistently called upon throughout their lives.

 English is a core skill for life and employment.
 Apply Now!